 What causes the bubbling in the Lake Pit?

-The bubbles seen in the Lake Pit and at other pit sites are composed of methane, commonly called natural gas.
-Methane gas is colorless and odorless and used in gas-burning home appliances (the gas company adds an odor for safety reasons).
-Methane is a by-product of micro-organisms that live in the crude oil.
-The "rotten egg" odor is hydrogen sulfide, a by-product of decomposition.
+The bubbles seen in the Lake Pit and at the excavation sites are composed mostly of methane, commonly called natural gas.
+Methane is a colorless and odorless gas that is used in gas-burning home appliances (the gas company adds an odor for safety reasons).
+Methane is produced by natural fractionation of the hydrocarbons in crude oil but is also a by-product of micro-organisms that live in the crude oil.
+The "rotten egg" odor is hydrogen sulfide, another by-product of hydrocarbon fractionation.